 We disclaim all liability for goods delivered to our saleroom without sufficient sale instructions and reserve the right to make minimum warehousing charge of £2 per lot per day.
 Unsold lots are subject to the same charges if you do not remove them within a reasonable time of notification.
 If not removed within three weeks we reserve the right to sell them and defray charges from any net proceeds of sale or at your expense to consign them to the local authority for disposal.

 Subject to our normal trading conditions, payment will be made by BACS or cheque four weeks after the sale unless the buyer has not paid for the goods.
 In this case no settlement will then be made but we will take your instructions in the light of our Conditions of Sale.
 You authorise any sums owed by you to us on other transactions to be deducted from the sale proceeds.
+There is a minimum commission of £5 (+VAT) per lot.
+We will not pay out on any single lot entered that achieves £10 or less on the hammer however this does not apply to multiple lots entered by a Vendor in any one sale.
 You must note the liability to reimburse the proceeds of sale to us as under the circumstances provided for in Condition 10 above.
 You should therefore bear this potential liability in mind before parting with the proceeds of sale until the expiry of 28 days from the date of sale.

 CONDITIONS OF SALE

-Busby Bridport Salerooms Ltd carries on business with bidders, buyers and all those present in the auction room prior to or in connection with a sale on the following General Conditions and on such other terms, conditions and notices as may be referred to herein.
+Busby Auctions Ltd carries on business with bidders, buyers and all those present in the auction room prior to or in connection with a sale on the following General Conditions and on such other terms, conditions and notices as may be referred to herein.

 In these Conditions:

-(a) 'auctioneer' means Busby Group Ltd or its authorised auctioneer, as appropriate;
+(a) 'auctioneer' means Busby Auctions Ltd or its authorised auctioneer, as appropriate;

 (b) 'deliberate forgery' means an imitation made with the intention of deceiving as to authorship, origin, date, age, period, culture or source but which is unequivocally described in the catalogue as being the work of a particular creator and which at the date of the sale had a value materially less than it would have had if it had been in accordance with the description;